Part 1 of 4: Why Christians should

 Historians and sociologists tell us that gang rape was a very common form of brutal humiliation of the subjects, in the ancient Western world.
 The Sodomite men did not come to Lot‚s house to have monogamous, committed, loving relationships with the male angels residing there.
 They came to rape these angels.

-Also, MULTIPLE parts of the Bible (Luke 10: 10-13; Isaiah 19: 13-14; Jeremiah 23: 14; Ezekiel 16: 49; Zephaniah 2: 8-11) tell us that God despised the greed and their wickedness toward outsiders as their sin, not that fact that men wanted to “have sex” with men.
+Also, MULTIPLE parts of the Bible (Luke 10: 10-13; Isaiah 19: 13-14; Jeremiah 23: 14; Ezekiel 16: 49; Zephaniah 2: 8-11) refer to Sodom and Gomorrah.
+They clearly tell us that God despised the greed and wickedness of the people in the cities toward outsiders.
+Their sin was not that men wanted to ‚have sex‚ with men.

 The ridiculousness of using Leviticus to condemn ANYTHING is simply in looking at what in the world the Book of Leviticus condemns.

 Rules in the Bible were always tied to some sort of reasoning.
 In the case of this gay sex prohibition, a consistent thread in early Judeo-Christian understanding was that semen alone was considered unclean, because sex was ONLY meant to be procreative.